-The first stage would be CAD modelling of the parts (for Rapid prototyping) followed by the cad modelling of the molds (for CFD and CAM programming) If a manufacturer wants to make a casing they would have the part rapid prototyped (3D printed).
+The first stage would be CAD modeling of the parts (for Rapid prototyping) followed by the cad modeling of the molds (for CFD and CAM programming) If a manufacturer wants to make a casing they would have the part rapid prototyped (3D printed).
 The prototype can then be tested to ensure that it is functional.
-If for instance it fitted together poorly, the parts would be re-designed, a new prototype made and then re-tested.
+If for instance, it fitted together poorly, the parts would be re-designed, a new prototype made and then re-tested.
 This is an iterative process and often results in a few prints before obtaining an optimal design.

 CFD- computational fluid dynamics is used to ensure that the plastic will flow easily and correctly through the molds, If it does not, then the molds may have to be redesigned.
 Engineers would be looking out for problems such as sink marks and voids which may be present in the parts due to poor part and/or mold design.